gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Material which immediately enables the primary key for the next epoch when installed.

-Restart Keys SHALL only be indicated when attempting to perform a restart of the SCTP Association.
-If the peer is attempting a restart of the SCTP association and this endpoint have restart keys installed they will be used to respond to restart handshake messages when required, and set as default in the new SCTP association created by the restart.
+Setting the restart keys to be used instead of primary keys SHALL only be done when attempting to perform a restart of the SCTP association.

 Request: Set Key used